BUG-Rating

 BUG Ratings are a measurement of backlight (B), up light (U), and glare (G)

-BUG Ratings Aren’t the Only Factor Used to Protect Dark Skies
+BUG Ratings Aren’t the Only Factor Used to Protect Against Light Pollution

 While BUG Ratings report backlight, up light, and glare, BUG is not the only relevant factor when qualifying a light for dark sky compliance.
 Lumen output, Kelvin, Footcandles, and Max/Min Ratio are also important and taken into consideration.